Your bonus calculations of Rs. 3499 and Rs. 8400 are both correct, with 8.33% and 20%, respectively.

 From India, Delhi

-If the establishment/factory is running under losses during the infancy period then for this period, the employer is not liable to pay bonus to its employees but if the infancy period is over then in that case even if there are losses in any of the accounting year, the employer is required to pay a minimum bonus @ 8.33 % to is eligible employees.
+If the establishment/factory is running under losses during the infancy period, then for this period, the employer is not liable to pay a bonus to its employees.
+However, if the infancy period is over, then even if there are losses in any of the accounting years, the employer is required to pay a minimum bonus of 8.33% to its eligible employees.

 R.N.KHOLA